 It is also up to each Local Authority to decide whether trail hunting can take place on public land within its jurisdiction.
 Likewise, it is up to an individual public body to decide what activity takes place on its land.
 I know, for example, Nottinghamshire County Council banned trail hunting on its land in 2019 and Forestry England can suspend events or stop them completely if illegal activity takes place.
 There are no plans to change the law on trail hunting across England and Wales.

-Finally, I am aware of the awful circumstances of Mini's death and my thoughts go out to her owner.
-I have seen the Government response to the Mini's Law campaign e-petition and from it I am assured that the police can take action where dogs are out of control and dangerous to other animals.
+I am also aware of this particular case and the awful circumstances of Mini's death and my thoughts go out to her owner.
+I have seen the Government response to the Mini's Law campaign e-petition, and I am assured that the police can take action where dogs are out of control and dangerous to other animals.
 As the response sets out, the Hunting Act makes it an offence to hunt a wild mammal with dogs except where it is carried out in accordance with the exemptions in the Act.
 I am pleased that those found guilty under the Act are subject to the full force of the law.
 Of course, anyone who believes that an offence has taken place, including during a trail hunt, should report the matter to the police.